odow/SDDP.jl/docs/src/tutorial/14_infinite_horizon.md

 ## Formulating and solving the problem with SDDP

-Now that the marginal water value and terminal cost function have been explained we can construct the model of the problem. comapred to the simple hydrothermal scheduling problem
+Now that the marginal water value and terminal cost function have been explained we can construct the model of the problem.

+Compared to the simple hydrothermal scheduling problem presented in [Tutorial One: first steps](@ref) is the additional term in the objective in the final stage, the terminal cost-to-go.

 ```julia
 using SDDP, JuMP, Clp